-Figure 14: Re-designed Emergency Brake System

-There are five E-Stop buttons located on the vehicle.
-Side safety stops are mounted on the side panels, as shown in Figure 15.
-The exterior buttons are mounted on the existing vehicle track system (Figure 15, right) and oriented to the side of the vehicle.
+Figure 11: Re-designed Emergency Brake System There are five E-Stop buttons located on the vehicle.
+Side safety stops are mounted on the side panels, as shown in Error!
+Reference source not found..
+The exterior buttons are mounted on the existing vehicle track system and oriented to the side of the vehicle.
 This discourages someone from trying to stand directly in front of or behind the vehicle to use the e-stop button.

-A fifth e-stop button is located between the driver and the passenger seat of the vehicle so that either the one could press the button if they felt unsafe.
+A fifth e-stop button is located between the driver and the passenger seat of the vehicle so that a passenger could press the button if they felt unsafe.
 If any of the buttons are pressed, power is cut to the contactor, thereby cutting power to the motor, as well as cutting power to the electromagnet.
 The RC controller will also have an E-Stop switch that works the same as the buttons on the vehicle.

-Figure 15: Emergency Stop Buttons
+Figure 12: Emergency Stop Buttons Drive-By-Wire Conversion

-5.3.
-Drive-By-Wire Conversion